mikeos-tech/Music-Server-Build-Documenation/dns_server_-_dnsmasq.md

       dig google.com +short

-Which should return and external IP address.
+Which should return an external IP address.

 Add the following files to your configuration backup:

 * /etc/dnsmasq.conf
 * /etc/hosts
-* /etc/resolv.conf␣
+* /etc/resolv.conf